-If you have a background or interest in biotechnology, genetics, molecular biology, biochemistry, physics, math, sustainable agriculture, science or math, Horticulture and Crop Science would be a great fit for you.
+If you have a background or interest in biotechnology, genetics, molecular biology, biochemistry, physics, math, sustainable agriculture, science or math, Horticulture and Crop Science could be a great fit for you.
 HCS offers two degree options: Master of Science or Doctor of Philosphy.

 - Breeding & Genetics

 - Environmental Horticulture